SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/an-post/index.md

 * **Supported incoterms**: <Glossary>DDU</Glossary>
 * **Label image formats**: <Glossary>PDF</Glossary> and <Glossary>PNG</Glossary>
 * **Integrations in scope**: The following integrations are added to the scope:
-  * **Label integration**: Label management is another critical aspect of the An Post integration with Sapient.
-The label integration feature simplifies the process of generating and managing shipping labels in the PDF format, which is essential for efficient logistics.
+  * **Label integration**: This integration feature simplifies the process of generating and managing shipping labels in the PDF format, which is essential for efficient logistics.
+Based on the destination country, customers must be aware of the following:
+    * For delivery to addresses in Northern Ireland (IE), only the shipping <Glossary>label</Glossary> is required.
+      * For delivery to EU destinations excluding Northern Ireland (IE), a security declaration is required.
+      * The signature image will be taken from the signature image the customer has uploaded for the shipping account in the [Logos and Signatures](https://docs.intersoftsapient.net/docs/add-signature-and-logo#/) screen.
+    * For delivery to ROW address, including GB and Northern Ireland (IE), a shipping label and <Glossary>CN23</Glossary> is required.
+Sapient will generate a separate address label and CN23, as this is consistent with the behaviour for other integrations.
+    > 📘 *Note*
+    >
+    > \_Please be advised that the existing SAPIET CN23 format will be used, rather than the CN23 shown in the An Post’s specification. \_
   * **Tracking integration**: This integration allows users to monitor their shipments in real-time, providing transparency and peace of mind.
 Users can access detailed tracking information, including, real-time updates, tracking numbers, and delivery notifications.
   * **Manifest or pre-advice integration**: when An Post shipments are manifested, an electronic pre-advice/manifest file will be generated and sent to An Post via SFTP.